joinpursuit/ios-control-flow-lab/README.md

 a.
 Add an else-if-condition that states if population is less than 10000 but greater than 5000, then message changes to say it's "a medium size town".

 b.
-Add an else-condition where message changes to say it's a mid-size town. //WHAT IS THIS ASKING ME TO DO?
+Add an else-condition where message changes to say it's a mid-size town.

 c.
 Convert your final if-else statement to a switch statement.